DriveMoE: Mixture-of-Experts for Vision-Language-Action Model in End-to-End Autonomous Driving: Introduction

 Meanwhile, Mixture-of-Experts (MoE) architectures~\cite{cai2025survey, wan2023efficient} have significantly advanced Large Language Models (LLMs)~\cite{zhu2024llama, bai2023qwen, openai2024gpt4technicalreport} by partitioning model capacity into multiple expert modules, scaling to larger model sizes without proportional increases in computational demands.
 Despite their demonstrated success, the extension of MoE principles into the vision and action domains, particularly within autonomous driving, remains largely under-explored.

-Current end-to-end driving models continue to rely predominantly on unified architectures without explicit dynamic expert selection or specialized behavioral adaptation~\cite{Yang2023LLM4DriveAS, renz2024carllavavisionlanguagemodels, shao2023lmdrive, sima2023drivelm}.
-This gap motivates exploration into leveraging MoE-based specialization to improve both visual perception and decision-making components in autonomous driving.
+Current end-to-end driving models~\cite{jia2025drivetransformer, renz2025simlingo} predominantly rely on predicting trajectory modalities within unified architectures, but lack explicit dynamic expert selection or specialized behavioral adaptation, which limits their scalability.
+This gap motivates our exploration of MoE-based specialization to enhance both visual perception and decision-making in autonomous driving.
+Due to limited space, we discuss more details of Related Works in Appendix~\ref{sec:related_work}.